Kernel Wealth Review

 Our Review

-In this guide, we outline what Kernel is, what funds they offer to the Kiwi investor, what index funds are and how they're different to other funds, as well as looking at alternatives and the level of fees involved.
+In this guide, we outline what Kernel is.
+Specifically, the funds and products they offer to New Zealand-based investors, what index funds are and how they're different to other funds, as well as looking at alternatives and the level of fees involved.

 Please note: MoneyHub is not a Financial Adviser, and this guide has been published to explain the investment fundamentals and outline the pros and cons of Kernel's funds as an investment opportunity.